 This is a snapshot of 40 years of the S&P 500.

 Notice the upward trend overall.
-Secondly, within this 40 year period, there are thousands of full cycles.
+Secondly, within this 40 year period, there are hundreds of full cycles.
 Some may have occurred within a single day, others within weeks.
 During this time period, there are cycles within larger cycles that they themselves are within even longer cycles.
 The point here is that the so-called ‘Still Water Line’ is continuously rising.
 This is an important characteristic with value investing.
 Value investors know that this line will continue upward over the next 40 years.
 IT HAS TOO in order for the economy to expand.
 It is possible for it to reduce its trajectory by a lower incline and that is OK too.
 What happens economy wide affects all investors.
 The goal of value investors is to simply outperform others over a long and extended period of time.

 Now, lets look at a more narrow window of time and discover the cycles that exist.
 Here is the same S&P 500 over the last five years.

 Notice that over the last five years, the S&P 500 has many different cycles, some are frequent and others are more extended.